-- Carefully reviewed and edited by family physicians who are teachers and active clinicians with firsthand knowledge of the day-to-day challenges that family physicians face.
+- Carefully vetted and edited by physicians who are educators and active clinicians with firsthand knowledge of the day-to-day challenges that you face

 Earn Credits While You Learn

-You deserve full credit for the time and effort that you commit to your professional development.
-With Family Medicine Board Review, you can earn up to 338 AAFP Prescribed credits with easy reporting by date that lets you keep track of what you’ve earned.
-PAs (physician assistants) can earn up to 20.00 AAPA Category 1 Self-Assessment CME credits toward certification maintenance.
+When you use NEJM Knowledge+ Family Medicine Board Review, you can earn up to 348 AAFP Prescribed credits and 348 AMA PRA Category 1 Credits™.
+Plus, you’ll have access to easy reporting by date that lets you keep track of what you’ve earned.

 Get the Feedback You Need to Continuously Improve

-NEJM Knowledge+ Family Medicine Board Review tracks and reports your progress and performance, so that you’ll be able to:
+Since NEJM Knowledge+ Family Medicine Board Review tracks and reports your progress and performance, you’ll be able to:

-- Set your goals for study, along with timelines for achieving specific milestones
+- Set study goals for achieving specific milestones

-- Find out how you’re performing and — if you’re working toward a clear goal — whether you’re on schedule to meet your predefined goals
+- Find out how you’re performing and whether you’re on schedule to meet your goals

-- Identify which specialties you’re finding most challenging, as well as which topics within each specialty need more focus
+- Identify which topics are most challenging for you, as well as topics within each specialty that need more focus

 - Define the learning objectives you need to work on